merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing a map service/README.md

 ### 🔐 Environment Variables

+The -u and -p arguments are not safe to use in most CI environments and are intended for standalone use only.
-Set these values securely in your CI/CD system:
+Instead, set these values securely using your CI/CD environment's secret store:

 ```yaml
 env:
   USER: $(USER)
   PASSWORD: $(PASSWORD)
 ```
+This ensures your credentials do not appear in logs or version control.
 ---

 ## 🧾 GaiaBuilder CLI Options